ddemaegd/iRacingThumbnails/README.md

 # iRacingThumbnails

 Racing spotter guides take a long time to create.
 Typically about 2 hours to get proper images and format everything correctly.
-This tool will do all of the heavy lifting with 2 minutes.
+This tool will do all of the heavy lifting within 2 minutes.

 The iRacing Thumbnails project is a program meant to automatically create spotter guides like one shown here: http://tiny.cc/formulaindy.